OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-gobernanza.md

 # Gobernanza en Ethereum

-Ethereum is a decentralized protocol, but it still needs to evolve — through upgrades, standards, and collective decisions.
+Ethereum is a decentralized protocol, but it still needs to evolve, through upgrades, standards, and collective decisions.
 This is where **governance** comes in.

 Ethereum’s governance is unique: it’s transparent, open to anyone, and community-driven.